What level is a kip in gymnastics?

 How long does it take to get a kip?

 Glide kip: about 2 or 3 months.
 Once I understood that the rhythm feels different than how it looks, I totally had it down and I was doing straight armed, consistent kips a month or two after I got my first one.
 Long hang kip: maybe 3 or 4 months.

 How hard is it to get a kip?

 A kip is a hard skill to learn because it requires a lot of upper-body strength, and the motion is unlike previous skills a gymnast has learned.

 |Gym||World Champions Centre (current) Bannon’s Gymnastix Inc. (2003–2014)|

-Practice Mat on top.
+We recommend the 4’x8′ Tumbling Mat with a Jr. Practice Mat on top.
 Recommended ceiling height 8-10′, depending on skill.
 SPECIFICATIONS: 48” x 48,” bar adjusts from 38” high to an unequaled 59” high.
-PARENT TIP: This bar will grow with your child.